DPsalmist/s3palace/README.md

-# herokueshop
+# e-commerce app

-A simple ecommerce site with basic ecommerce features.
-You can clone and use it for your personal use.
+S3Palace is an ecommerce site where you can buy quality male suits and shoes.

 Features include:
 - Viewing available products.